Volunteer to refresh old skills, gain new ones, meet new people, and make a difference in the community. Assist with or lead our programs & events!

 How to become a volunteer?

-Please complete the application form on our new volunteer software, Better Impact.
+Please complete the application form on our volunteer software, Better Impact.

 -

-- If you are an adult over 19, click here
+- If you are an adult 18 and over, click here

-- If you are a youth under 19, click here
+- If you are a high school student, click here

 - Already have a Better Impact account?
 Log in at: https://app.betterimpact.com/Login/Login